 If you are a ruling elder on a session where you know the minister is being watched and scrutinized like this–if not by you, then maybe by another elder–I hope to give you a few reasons to stop this practice immediately, and consider even repenting to the pastor for how you’ve treated him.

 1. Time =/= Increased Productivity.

 In the business community, time equals productivity.
 If you’re working in a restaurant, another hour equals more food made and more people fed.
-If you’re running a lawn care business, productivity means more grass cut as fast as possible.
+If you’re running a lawn care business for which he was asked to give some troybuilt reviews, productivity means more grass cut as fast as possible.
 If you’re in banking, staying in the office for just another hour means that account will be completed, which means tomorrow you’ll be able to move on to something else, and over time that productivity turns into greater returns.
 The business world knows what productivity looks like: Greater return on investment and cash in the books.
 Time really does mean more productivity in the business world.

 But what does pastoral productivity look like?
 More money in the church coffers?
 More behinds in the seats on Sunday mornings?
 More conversions?
 More baptisms?
 The biblical answer is that pastoring is not a job like making widgets or generating financial returns.
 Biblically speaking, productivity looks like the pastor fulfilling his calling with “a good conscience and sincere faith,” which cannot be numerically measured.

 2. Time in the Office Is Not the Sum Total of Pastoral Ministry.

 This is very important: If you think your pastor is being productive because his car is in the church parking lot, you have missed out on what a pastor does.

 Sometimes pastors are outperforming visitations to people.
 That takes time and doesn’t look like any traditional definition of productivity.